Digital-Preservation-Finland/dpres-specification-migrator/README.rst

 -------

 transform_mets
-    for modifying the METS document by removing unsupported metadata, updating the metadata to a newer version of the specifications and optionally changing the RECORDSTATUS of the document.
+    for modifying the METS document by updating the metadata to a newer version of the specifications and optionally creating a Dissemination Information Package from the METS document.

 Usage